chrisdchristo/capsule-maven-plugin/README.md

 It is recommended to have specified the `capsule.version` property in your pom so that the capsule plugin knows which version of capsule to use.
 If none is specified, the default version of Capsule will be used as specified at the top of the readme (which may not be the latest).

+You can also set the `capsule.maven.version` property to tell the plugin which version of CapsuleMaven to use.

 ## Building Automatically